kingluddite/web-dev-notes/full_stack/mean-stack/01-intro-mean.md

 * `A`ngular - client side application
 * `N`ode.js - run by node.js

-All documents stored in MongoDb
+* All documents stored in MongoDb
-Client requests info through Express
+* Client requests info through Express
-Express reads requests and asks MongoDB for data Express gets the data and sends to client client then displays it to the user
+* Express reads requests and asks MongoDB for data
+* Express gets the data and sends to client
+* Client then displays it to the user

 ## Why MEAN stack?
 * Widely adopted